PREP. SCOPE. LIVE.

 How long have you been a gastroenterologist?

-I’ve been serving the tri-state area as a gastroenterologist and advanced therapeutic endoscopist for over four years.
-I’ve been a physician for over a decade.
+I’ve been serving the tri-state area as a gastroenterologist and advanced therapeutic endoscopist since 2018.
+I’ve been a physician since 2010.